Raindrop Cake

 Storage information

 Store leftover raindrop cakes in the refrigerator for up to 5 days.
 To help keep their shapes and protect them, store them within the molds.
+These cakes do not freeze well since they are gel-like.

 What types of flowers are edible?

-It's best to purchase edible flowers from a source on-line (on etsy) or at the grocery store, rather than picking flowers from your garden.
+It's best to purchase edible flowers from a source online (on Etsy) or at the grocery store, rather than picking flowers from your garden.
 Not all flowers are edible.
 Some types of edible flowers include citrus blossom, daisies, dandelions, hibiscus, lavender, lilac, mums, pansies, roses, sunflowers and violets.

 Can I use molds of different shapes and sizes?